jpercent/catena/README.md

 ### Overview

 Catena is a transactional, column-oriented storage engine.
-It is designed to be used as part of a larger, more complete data management system.
+It is designed to be used as part of a larger, data management system.
 The motivation behind Catena extends to the larger system, so it makes sense to talk a bit about that here.

-The vision is to build a data management system that is highly conducive to research and experimentation.
+The vision is to build a complete data management system that is highly conducive to research and experimentation.
 To accomplish this, we employ 2 simple ideas.

-Firstly, provide a clear separation of concerns by defining simple, generalized interfaces among the compiler, optimizer and executor/storage engine compnents.
-This is so that these components can be composed, interchanged and injected together dynamically.
+Firstly, provide a clear separation of concerns by defining simple, generalized interfaces among the compiler, optimizer and storage engine compnents.
+This is so these components can be composed, interchanged and injected dynamically.

 Secondly, burn performance analysis into every layer of the system.

 ### Core Concepts

-Catena is a column-oriented storage engine.
-It provides a simple, generalized executor interface which supports defining, querying and mutating data sets.
-Catena is designed to optimize workloads that scan a large number of rows from small number of columns.
+Catena is a column-oriented storage engine, designed to optimize execution of workloads that scan a large number of rows from small number of columns.

 ##### Architecture